Revisiting Pre-trained Language Models for Vulnerability Detection: Introduction

-Through experimental analysis, we reveal the following findings: (1) PLMs that have been pre-trained on specialized tasks that guide them in learning code syntactic and semantic features (e.g., PDBERT~\cite{pdbert}) significantly outperform most PLMs that have been pre-trained or fine-tuned on large code corpora (e.g., CodeLlama~\cite{codellama}), despite the former having far fewer parameters.
-This suggests that future research on PLMs for VD may strike a balanced between cost and performance.
-(2) Evaluating fine-tuned PLMs on test data derived from the same source as the training data may result in inaccurate assessments of the model capabilities for VD in real-world scenarios.
-(3) Existing PLMs continue to struggle with detecting vulnerabilities that involve complex program dependencies.
-(4) PLMs still lack robustness to minor perturbations, such as inconsistencies in normalization rules applied during training and testing.
-(5) Most PLMs demonstrate certain robustness to abstracted code, suggesting that their predictions do not rely solely on textual words.
-(6) Most PLMs exhibit varing degrees of performance drop in semantic-preserving transformations, indicating that they are not yet reliable against vulnerable code reuse or adversarial examples.
-(7) The limited context window size of PLMs unintentionally introduces label errors during truncation, disrupting model training.
+Through experimental analysis, RevisitVD reveals the following findings: (1) PLMs pre-trained on specialized tasks that guide them in learning code syntax and semantics (e.g., PDBERT) significantly outperform most PLMs pre-trained or fine-tuned on general language modeling (e.g., CodeLlama), despite having far fewer parameters.
+This suggests that future research could focus on designing specialized pre-training tasks to improve PLM capabilities for VD while considering the trade-off between performance and efficiency.
+(2) Evaluating fine-tuned PLMs on test data from the same source as the training data may lead to inaccurate assessments of their real-world capabilities.
+(3) Existing PLMs struggle with detecting vulnerabilities that involve complex program dependencies, and lack robustness to minor perturbations, such as inconsistencies in normalization rules applied during training and testing.
+(4) Most PLMs demonstrate certain robustness to abstracted code, suggesting that their predictions do not rely solely on textual words.
+(5) Most PLMs exhibit varing degrees of performance drop in semantic-preserving transformations, indicating that they are not yet reliable against vulnerable code reuse or adversarial examples.
+(6) The limited context window size of PLMs unintentionally introduces label errors during truncation, disrupting model training.
 Code slicing that reduces input length can help PLMs focus more effectively on learning vulnerability patterns.

-In summary, we make the following contributions: \begin{itemize}[leftmargin=*] \item We conduct extensive evaluations of VD capabilities of 17 representative PLMs, covering various architectures, parameter scales, and model adaptation techniques including fine-tuning (up to 34B parameters) and prompt engineering (2 settings × 4 types) on a reconstructed dataset with high-quality labeling and a newly collected dataset from NVD encompassing diverse vulnerability types and projects. \item We examine the robustness of existing PLMs in real-world VD scenarios by applying code normalization, code abstraction, semantic-preserving transformation. providing a series of valuable insights for future research. \item We implement a new framework to assess above capabilities of PLMs, and automatically generate leakage-free VD datasets for evaluating future models trained on more recent data.
-Our artifacts are available at \href{https://github.com/youpengl/RevisitVD}{RevisitVD}.